lisvensson/planago/planago/README.md

 **User can choose:**

 - Continue with Google
-- Continue with Microsoft
+- Continue with Discord

 **Response:**
 Rendered HTML page with:

 - App logo
 - Login explanation
-- Buttons for Google and Microsoft login
+- Buttons for Google and Discord login

 **Notes:**